dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 The `as` operator is the type conversion operator.
 But it is only allowed between an expression and a type if it is syntactically possible for the value to be converted to the type.
-Some types, such as datatypes, have no conversions to or from the type.
-Type conversions from a value of a datatype to that type are always identity functions and are not allowed to be written either.
+Some types, such as datatypes, have no conversions to or from other types.
+Type conversions from a value of a datatype to some other type are always identity functions and are not allowed to be written.

 ## **Error: type test for type '_type_' must be from an expression assignable to it (got '_type_')**